ted-ncg/labs/05-spring-mvc-rest.md

 ## Goal

-The goal of this lab is for you to implement a "RESTful" API for retrieving information about a specific account, using Spring's MVC framework.
+In this lab you will implement a "RESTful" API for retrieving information about a specific account, using Spring's MVC framework.

-## Your Task
+### Reference

 **Note:** Keep this reference handy: http://engineering.pivotal.io/post/must-know-spring-boot-annotations-controllers/

-### Create the REST Controller Class
+## A. Create the REST Controller Class

 1. Create a class named `AccountApiController`